chicio/chicio.github.io/_posts/2019-07-28-clean-code-functions.md

 >We want the code to read like a top-down narrative.
 We want every function to be followed by those at the next level of abstraction so that we can read the program, descending one level of abstraction at a time as we read down the list of functions.
-I call this The Stepdown Rule To say this differently, we want to be able to read the program as though it were a set of TO paragraphs, each of which is describing the current level of abstraction and referencing subsequent TO paragraphs at the next level down.
+I call this The Stepdown Rule.
+To say this differently, we want to be able to read the program as though it were a set of TO paragraphs, each of which is describing the current level of abstraction and referencing subsequent TO paragraphs at the next level down.